 Other Recipes You'll Love

-For a classic pancake stack be sure to check out my Fluffy Buttermilk Pancake recipe which is definitely a fan favorite.
-For other tasty breakfast treats, don't miss out on my Cinnamon and Sugar Donut Muffins, Mini Strawberry Jam-Filled Donut Muffins, and of course, my classic Blueberry Streusel Muffins and Maple Blueberry Scones.
+For other classic pancake stacks be sure to check out my Fluffy Buttermilk Pancake and French Toast Pancake recipe which are definitely fan favorites.
+For other tasty breakfast treats, don't miss out on my Oreo Cinnamon Rolls, Cinnamon and Sugar Donut Muffins, Mini Strawberry Jam-Filled Donut Muffins, and of course, my classic Blueberry Streusel Muffins and Maple Blueberry Scones.
 And last but not least, to satisfy that lemon fix, head over to my Lemon Sour Cream Bundt Cake and Lemon Cream Cheese Pound Cake recipes!

 ⭐ If you bake up this tasty recipe please give it a ⭐ rating in the recipe card or leave a comment and feel free to ask any questions at the bottom of the page to help others find their way to this sweet recipe too! ⭐